-Directly connected to imaging facilities MRic-photonics and in close collaboration with biologists of Rennes, the team “Quantitative Fluorescence Microscopy” aims at developing techniques and methodologies in fluorescence microscopy to study dynamics of protein-protein interactions and biochemical activities in live sample.
+Directly connected to imaging facilities MRic-photonics and in close collaboration with biologists of Rennes, the team “Microscopy for cell biosensing” aims at developing techniques and methodologies in fluorescence microscopy to study dynamics of protein-protein interactions and biochemical activities in live sample.
 Our approach is mainly driven by methodological and technological development, its transfer and its applicability in biology to answer relevant new questions.

 Fluorescence based methods encompass different disciplines and a vast number of technical approaches.
 Advances in different photonic imaging techniques and the development of fluorescent probes, and particularly fluorescent proteins, have raised fluorescence microscopy to the level of dominance in the field of biology.